-To assist academic study and support good attendance, the academy runs a breakfast club, small group and individual interventions for identified pupils and maintains a high staffing ratio to meet our children's often complex learning and pastoral needs.
-The academy also offers its pupils a wide range of activities and experiences beyond the academic, with coaching in various sports, participation in musical activities, educational visits and residential outdoor experience.
+To assist academic study and support good attendance, the academy runs a breakfast club, small group and individual interventions for identified pupils and maintains a high staffing ratio to meet our children's often complex learning, personal development and pastoral needs.
+Whilst the pandemic has resulted in a minimal wider offer this academic year, the academy is committed to ensuring pupils are offered a wide range of activities and experiences in order to support both personal an academic growth, knowledge and skills.